return42/sphkerneldoc/doc/books/gpu/drmInternals.rst

 ^^^^^^^^^^^^^^^^^^

-Drivers that use GEM must set the DRIVER_GEM bit in the struct ``drm_driver`` ``driver_features`` field.
+Drivers that use GEM must set the DRIVER_GEM bit in the struct :c:type:`struct drm_driver` ``driver_features`` field.
 The DRM core will then automatically initialize the GEM core before calling the load operation.
 Behind the scene, this will create a DRM Memory Manager object which provides an address space pool for object allocation.

 In a KMS configuration, drivers need to allocate and initialize a command ring buffer following core GEM initialization if required by the